Providing support and promoting respect for everyone with a visible difference

 • Whether you have made a previous request and when.

-This is only a right to request – not a right to have your request granted – but your employer needs to consider your request and respond (usually) within three months, unless otherwise agreed.
-A request can be refused on a number of grounds.
+This is only a right to request – not a right to have your request granted – but your employer needs to consider your request and respond (usually) within two months, unless otherwise agreed.
+A request can be refused on a number of grounds but your employer should discuss it with you before refusing.
+A refusal without appropriate consideration could give rise to a claim.
 You can find out more about this process and possible outcomes on the Acas website.

 Flexible working as a reasonable adjustment